Looking for a different state?

 Get the full review course, plus a lot extra—at no additional cost.
 You’ll get access to our bar-raising set of MBE flashcards, a second course within five years, and more.
 Sounds great, right?
 To make it even better, learn how your law firm can cover the cost.

 About the Bar Exam

-The Arkansas Bar Exam is a two-day exam.
-It takes place on the last Tuesday and Wednesday of February and July.
-The MEE® (Multistate Essay Examination) and MPT® (Multistate Performance Test) take place on Tuesday and the MBE® (Multistate Bar Exam) takes place on Wednesday.
+Arkansas has adopted the Uniform Bar Exam (UBE®️).
+It is a two-day exam, and takes place on the last Tuesday and Wednesday of February and July.
+The Multistate Essay Exam (MEE®️) and the Multistate Performance Tests (MPT®️s) are administered on Tuesday; the Multistate Bar Exam (MBE®️) is administered on Wednesday.

 Arkansas Board of Law Examiners